 Information about Forestry Commission and Forest Service new planting and restocking comes from administrative systems.
-Information about other woodland has come principally from the Woodland Grant Scheme (WGS) and (from 2003-04) the Scottish Forestry Grant Scheme (SFGS).
+Information about other woodland has come principally from the Woodland Grant Scheme (WGS) and the successor grant schemes recently introduced in Scotland, England and Wales.
 For natural colonisation and regeneration, the areas are those for which the second instalment of grant has been paid.
 Areas receiving grant are allocated to years by date of payment.
-See Chapter 7 for more information from the WGS and SFGS.

 Local estimates for areas of planting and restocking which are not FC and which are not grant-aided are included for England, Scotland and Wales.
-These estimates are relatively small (around 700 hectares in total in 2004-05), and it has been assumed that all of this area is broadleaves.
+These estimates are relatively small (around 700 hectares in total in 2005-06), and it has been assumed that all of this area is broadleaves.
 It is assumed that there is no non-FS non-grant aided planting and restocking in Northern Ireland.